 Key findings

-• GFI estimates that governments invested $635 million in the alternative protein ecosystem in 2022, including approximately $180 million on research and development, $290 million on commercialization, and $165 million on initiatives that mixed elements of both.
+• Of 2023’s total, governments announced $190 million for research and development, $162 million for commercialization, and $170 million for initiatives that mixed elements of both.

 Illustration of world map showing countries that have adopted policies affecting the alternative proteins field.

-The following governments have adopted a range of policies affecting the alternative proteins field: Australia, Belgium, Brazil, Canada, China, Denmark, Finland, France, Germany, India, Ireland, Israel, Japan, the Netherlands, Norway, Oman, Qatar, Singapore, South Korea, Spain, Sweden, Switzerland, the United Arab Emirates, the United Kingdom, and the United States.
+The following governments have adopted a range of policies supporting alternative proteins: Australia, Austria, Belgium, Brazil, Canada, China, Czechia, Denmark, Estonia, the European Union, Finland, France, Germany, India, Ireland, Israel, Japan, the Netherlands, New Zealand, Norway, Oman, Qatar, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Thailand, the United Arab Emirates, the United Kingdom, and the United States.

 Emerging leaders